-Biotech companies have been designing ways of using antibodies to specifically target and bind to the toxic form of alpha-synuclein and remove it from the body.
+Scientists have been designing antibodies that specifically target and bind to the toxic form of alpha-synuclein and remove it from the body.

 “The belief is that if you can reduce the levels of this toxic species, you can slow down the progression of the disease,” Gunilla Osswald, CEO of Stockholm-based BioArctic, told me.
 “This is what we’ve seen in preclinical models using mice.
 Our antibody makes the motor symptoms come much later, and they survive far longer.”

-“One of the key aspects of our approach is that our antibody does not just neutralise these forms of alpha-synuclein after it binds to them, but it also helps … the brain clear it very quickly,” noted Zago.
-“This clearance is a very important mechanism.”
+“One of the key aspects of our approach is that our antibody does not just neutralize these forms of alpha-synuclein after it binds to them, but it also helps the brain clear them very quickly,” noted Zago.

 While passive immunotherapy would need to be applied in regular weekly or monthly infusions, active immunotherapy has the potential to have long-lasting effects, possibly only requiring yearly injections.

 “We don’t get the same concentrations of antibodies with our approach compared to passive immunotherapy,” explained Gunther Staffler, CTO of AFFiRiS.
 He pointed out that passive approaches can result in the body creating antibodies against the drug, making it ineffective.
-That is not an issue with active immunotherapy.
+That would not be an issue with active immunotherapy.

-So far, AFFiRiS has completed a phase Ib trial, observing 32 Parkinson’s patients over the course of four years.
-The early results are promising.
-The therapy reduced levels of toxic alpha-synuclein and showed signs of stabilizing some of the symptoms of the disease such as tremors and problems with physical movement.
-AFFiRiS is now preparing a phase II trial of 300 or more patients, to begin in 2020, which aims to validate and explore their findings further
+So far, AFFiRiS has completed a phase I trial that recruited 32 Parkinson’s patients where the therapy reduced levels of toxic alpha-synuclein and showed signs of stabilizing some of the symptoms of the disease, such as tremors and problems with physical movement.
+The company is in the process of preparing a phase II trial to confirm these findings.

 Key questions remain

-There are a number of key questions which will only begin to be answered over the next five years as the results return from phase II trials.
+There are a number of key questions that will only begin to be answered over the next few years as the results return from clinical trials.
 For example, we still don’t know whether reducing levels of toxic alpha-synuclein will be an effective method to stabilize or improve symptoms in Parkinson’s patients over a prolonged period of time.

-Staffler cautions that it may still turn out that scientists have been chasing the wrong drug target all along, as seems to be the case with Alzheimer’s disease and amyloid-beta proteins.
+Staffler cautions that it may still turn out that scientists have been chasing the wrong drug target all along, as seems to be the case with Alzheimer’s disease.
 “The alpha-synuclein theory of Parkinson’s is still just a hypothesis,” Staffler says.
 “But we are now on the cusp of either falsifying or validating that hypothesis.”

-Even if the new immunotherapies do eventually make it all the way to market, it will be far from a complete cure for Parkinson’s.
-But they do offer the potential to perhaps halt the disease in its tracks, which would be life-changing for the millions of patients affected.
+Even if the new immunotherapies make it all the way to market, it will be far from a complete cure for Parkinson’s.
+But they may still offer the potential to halt the disease in its tracks, which would be life-changing for the millions of patients affected.

 “Finding a complete cure will take a long time,” says Osswald.
 “But these disease-modifying treatments in development right now could be a huge step forward, adding to the symptomatic treatments on the market, which are good to some extent, but have some other difficulties.
 I think Parkinson’s is really an area where we will see things evolving in the future, more and more.”

 Images via Shutterstock.
-This article was originally published on November 2018 and has been updated to reflect recent advancements in the field of Parkinson’s research.
+This article was originally published in November 2018 and has been updated to reflect recent advancements in the field of Parkinson’s research.